 Most Chinese farmers didn’t own their own land.
 They worked as sharecroppers or as tenants (renters) on a richer family’s land.
 So they didn’t even get to keep all the food they had worked so hard to grow!
 They had to give some of it to the family that owned the land.
-In northern China, people mostly farm wheat, while in southern China it is mostly rice.
+In northern China, people mostly farmed millet and wheat, while in southern China it is mostly rice.

-A video of people picking rice
+A video of people in China picking rice

 Ancient China Trade: the Silk Road

+By the time the Han Dynasty got started, about 200 BC, the Silk Road was a big deal.
 Some of the traders went south to India, and some went along the northern Silk Road through Uzbekistan to the Persian Empire.
 China shipped silk, tea, and porcelain west to Central Asia, and imported horses, gold, silver, wool carpets, glass, and steel.